yermukhanbet/SwiftUI_materials/README.md

 # iOS materials
-List of materials for SwitUI.
+List of materials for Swift UIKit/SwiftUI.
 Please, make pull request or open issue, if you have any additional info to be added!

 The list is not forked from any ratings.
 It was created exclusively by me and based on my preferences.